daniele-canavese/fingerprinting/README.md

 # Encryption agnostic classifiers of traffic originators andtheir application to anomaly detection

 This is the repository for the paper _Encryption agnostic classifiers of traffic originators and their application to anomaly detection_ submitted to the _Computers & Electrical Engineering_ journal.

-It contains the source code that can be used to both create a suitable data set and train a set of traffic classificators.
+This repository contains the source code that can be used to both create a suitable data set and train a set of traffic classificators.
 In addition, we are also sharing the preprocessed data set that we used to write the paper and all our trained models.
 We did not include the pcap files for privacy reasons.

+The file `docs/report.pdf` is a report that summarizes our data set and the performance of our trained models.

 ## Content